The best Armenian movies. 12 Old and New films you must watch

 Best Armenian movie #2 The tango of our childhood

 The importance of the solidarity and maintenance of the family has always been vital for the Armenians․ “The tango of our childhood” introduces a story about an Armenian family.
-Ruben, the father of the family, walks out on his wife and has a love affair with another woman․ He leaves his children and wife and goes to live with that woman.
+Ruben, the father of the family, gets divorced from his wife, leaves his children and goes to live with that woman.

 Though the children get into new trouble every day and it becomes tough for the wife, Siranush to bring up the children alone.
 She needed the warmth of her husband.
 She goes against her principles and makes some serious attempts to bring her husband back.